tsleung/redthenblack/notes/markdown/rtb-pitch.md

-Here are four assets to help the Red then Black startup refine their pitch and product development plan, incorporating feedback from their notes and my VC perspective:
+Here are four assets to help the Red then Black startup refine their pitch and product development plan, addressing the feedback and notes provided:

 **I. Advisory Document for Red then Black Startup Team**